Disclaimer: Google changed the name of their free listing from Google My Business to Google Business Profile in November 2021.

 25. How to Respond to Good Google Reviews

-26. How to Respond to Bad Reviews on Google My Business
+26. How to Respond to Bad Reviews on Google Business Profile

 - Be calm and courteous.
 Don’t write a response when you’re frustrated and angry.
 You need to be firmly in control of your emotions.
 Find your happy place.

 - You need to be in full-blown A+ customer-service mode.
-That doesn’t mean that you should be self-deprecating orapologize a million times.
+That doesn’t mean that you should be self-deprecating or apologize a million times.
 Rather, make it clear how your customers’ experiences should play out.
 What they should experience.
-What will happen when they walk through your door.

-27. How to Use Google My Business to Place Better in Local Search Results
+27. How to Use Google Business Profile to Rank Higher in Local Search Results

-Google My Business’ really important function is that is uses your small business’ location (or locations) to determine your placement in local search rankings.
+Google Business Profiles’ important function is that it uses your small business’ location (or locations) to determine your placement in local search rankings.
 Local search results show businesses in the vicinity of the customer doing the Google search based on your physical location and theirs.

 The top three businesses returned in local search results show up in Google’s Local Three Pack.
 The local pack is a box that appears at the top of location-based Google search results.